 For more information, please visit:

-If therapist and client agree that medication such as an antidepressant might be helpful to the client, the counselor will provide referrals to several local psychiatrists so the client may chose whom they feel will be the best fit.
+If therapist and client agree that medication such as an antidepressant might be helpful to the client, the counselor will provide referrals to several local psychiatrists so the client may choose whom they feel will be the best fit.

 Yes.
 Confidentiality is one of the most important components in the therapist-client relationship.
 State law and professional ethics require therapists to maintain confidentiality with the exception of the situations listed below.
-In these situations a therapist is legally required to contact the authorities, including Child Protection and law enforcement, based on information provided by the client or collateral sources.
+In these situations, a therapist is legally required to contact the authorities, including Child Protection and law enforcement, based on information provided by the client or collateral sources.

 In certain circumstances you may want your therapist to share information with another party (physician, attorney, other health care provider, family member).
-By law your therapist cannot release this information without obtaining your written permission.
+By law, your therapist cannot release this information without obtaining your written permission.

 You have the option of printing out your intake forms and completing them prior to your arrival.
 Or you are free to arrive at least 15 minutes prior to your appointment time to complete the required intake information in our office.
 If you are using health insurance, please have your card with you.

 Life can be busy, and therefore we allow a 10 minute grace period.
 If you are late beyond the allotted grace period, you may not be able to be seen and you will be charged a missed appointment fee of $35.

 A minimum of 24 hours notice is required to cancel or reschedule an appointment.
 Please note that you will be charged the $35 missed appointment fee for late notice or a no-show.